 What Causes Bleaching?

-Coral bleaching is a response to stress and can be caused by a number of factors.
+Coral bleaching is a response to stress and can be caused by many factors.
 Sources of stress that can lead to coral bleaching include:

 - Elevated or reduced water temperatures